Sleep Study Patient Stories

 • The body rests during sleep, however, the brain remains active and still controls many body functions including breathing.
 Sleep occurs in two sleep states, REM (rapid eye movement) and non-REM, in 90-minute cycles.

-• Insomnia is a sleep disorder experienced by over 50% of Americans.*
+• Insomnia is a sleep disorder experienced by over 54 percent of Americans.*

 • Narcolepsy affects both women and men, typically developing in adolescence or early adulthood.
 The root cause of this disorder is unknown, with limited hereditary features.
 It is possible that genetic and environmental factors combined may be connected to its onset.

-• Restless Legs Syndrome also affects children.
-A study of more than 10,000 families in the U.S. and U.K. found that up to 2% of children are affected and that more than 70% of those children had at least one affected parent.
+• Restless Legs Syndrome (RLS) also affects children.
+A study of more than 10,000 families in the U.S. and U.K. found that up to 2 percent of children are affected and that more than 70 percent of those children had at least one affected parent.
 Other studies indicated that RLS is connected to a risk for attention deficit hyperactivity disorder (ADHD) and a greater risk for more severe ADHD.
+According to the National Sleep Foundation, RLS also affects approximately 10 percent of adults in the US.

 Information from the National Sleep Foundation, sleepfoundation.org